How to Make New Year's Resolutions that Stick

 Let me leave you with this piece: join me in making a fitness commitment, NOT a resolution.

-This means making them all year round - not just because we're celebrating the previous years' graduation to the next.
+This means making them and committing to them all year round - not just because we're celebrating the previous years' graduation to the next.

 What are your Fitness Commitments?
 Drop them in the comments below!